bernayigit/mini_net_xai/README.md

 # Overview
-This application simulates a mini-network nodes namely: __(h1, h2, h3, and h4)__.
+This application simulates a mini-network nodes namely: __(h1, h2, h3, ... h10)__.
 These nodes are connected to a remote SDN (Software Defined Networking) controller.
 The network is constructed using Mininet and Ryu.
 Specifically:

-* Nodes h1 and h3 are directly connected via OVSwitches.
+* Nodes h1 and h2 are directly connected via OVSwitches.
-* Nodes h2 and h4 are directly connected via OVSwitches.
+* Nodes h3 and h4 are directly connected via OVSwitches.
+* Nodes h5 and h6 are directly connected via OVSwitches.
+* Nodes h7 and h8 are directly connected via OVSwitches.
+* Nodes h9 and h10 are directly connected via OVSwitches.

 The primary objective of this application is to generate a traffic matrix from the SDN controller, capturing the traffic flows between the end nodes or hosts.